ursulagraber/ursu-playground/_posts/2021-03-12-en-Woman_Hood.md

-## ...Graber examines the feminine and the masculine in this ravishingly expressively danced solo and finds scratchy, self-confident femininity beyond the usual images, which multiplies on the screen behind her: complexity without fragmentation, what a great picture.
+## ...Graber examines the feminine and the masculine in this ravishingly expressively danced solo and finds scratchy, self-confident femininity beyond the usual images, which multiplies on the screen behind her: complexity without fragmentation, what a great image.
 The fact that the performance is also fun is a big bonus point.
 (Ute Baumhackl, Kleine Zeitung)

-## One [a use of the body] that convinces in these and many other, also quiet, finely executed passages and demonstrates expressive contemporary ability.
+## A way of suing the body that convinces in these and many other, also quiet, finely executed passages and demonstrates expressive contemporary ability.

 ## ...all of this is gripping, touching and stirring in its almost impertinently unaesthetic way of presentation.